Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 ---
 # Hiring?
-C: Shameless plug, if you are currently hiring, feel free to talk to me. // better wording
+Note:Shameless plug, if you are currently hiring, feel free to talk to me. // better wording